 - Identify potential content providers;

 - Identify initiatives for case studies;

 - Draft selected case studies according to an existing template.

 Qualifications: Interns should be familiar with Human Rights concepts and the work of NGOs.
 Graduate students preferred.

-Time commitment: Internship requires part-time commitment of 120 hours.
-Internship starts ASAP and lasts 12 weeks or longer.
+Time commitment: The internship requires a part-time commitment of 120 hours.
+The internship starts ASAP and lasts 12 weeks or longer.

 Application process: Please submit your Resume/CV and a cover letter explaining your interest in this internship to firstname.lastname@example.org with the subject heading “Internship, Civil Society Innovation.”

 Applications are reviewed on a rolling basis and will be accepted until the position is filled.